Jan 25, 2012

 3. Pack the cooked beef into a clean jar, pressing down firmly until a 1 inch headspace is achieved.

-4. Pour hot water into each jar, maintaining the 1 inch headspace.
+4. Pour boiling water, beef stock, or tomato juice over the meat, maintaining the 1 inch headspace.
 Remove bubbles with the plastic handle of the spoon.

 5. Wipe down the rim of the jar and place a lid and screwband on it.
 Place the jar in the water-filled canner.